SEO

 What is Website Hacking?

-Website hacking can happen in different forms, but in the worst case, someone hacks into your system and steals, damages or changes important information for their own benefit.
+Website hacking can happen in different forms, but in the worst case, someone hacks into your system and steals, damages, or changes important information for their benefit.

-To protect your website from hacking, you should improve your cybersecurity.
+Improve your cybersecurity to protect your website from hacking.
 If your site isn’t protected enough, it might be a tempting target for hackers.

 Who Can Hack Your Website?